Forceps are metal instruments that are periodically used during child birth

 is the result of improper use of forceps during delivery, our experienced

-medical malpractice lawyers may be able to recover compensation for you
+medical malpractice lawyers may be able to recover compensation for you and your family.

 Contact the Law Offices of Wais, Vogelstein, Forman & Offutt for a